FeruzaShokirjonovna/quiz-app/README.md

 ### Features to be Implemented

 - **User Highscore:** Introduce a personalized highscore feature for each user, allowing them to track their performance.
+- **Choice Timer and Difficulty:** to choose from and difficulty levels, a user could choose a hard level and a short timer, to make it really difficult.

 [Back to Top](#table-of-contents)